Peach Prime Consultancy

 What We Deliver

-Content and Audience Brief
+Phase 1: Content and Audience Brief

 We begin by developing a thorough understanding of the museum’s content mandate: what it must communicate, to whom, and with what tone and depth.
 We document the target visitor profile including age range, prior knowledge level, visit motivation, and expected dwell time.
 This brief governs every subsequent design decision and prevents the common problem of museum environments that are visually impressive but fail to communicate their content effectively to actual visitors.

-Narrative and Exhibit Curation Strategy
+Phase 2: Narrative and Exhibit Curation Strategy

 We develop the exhibit narrative arc, gallery zone structure, and content allocation plan.
-This defines the thematic sequence a visitor follows, the content depth of each zone, the balance between different exhibit formats including display, interactive, digital, and hands-on, and the placement of anchor exhibit moments that create memorable peak experiences within the visit.
+This defines the thematic sequence a visitor follows, the content depth of each zone, the balance between different exhibit formats including display, interactive, digital, and hands on, and the placement of anchor exhibit moments that create memorable peak experiences within the visit.

-Spatial Design and Visitor Flow
+Phase 3: Spatial Design and Visitor Flow

-Exhibit and Technology Specification
+Phase 4: Exhibit and Technology Specification

-Lighting Design and Atmospheric Planning
+Phase 5: Lighting Design and Atmospheric Planning

 We produce the integrated lighting design for the museum, covering general illumination, exhibit accent lighting, architectural feature lighting, and digital display integration.
 Lighting specifications include fixture selection, lux levels by zone, colour temperature zoning, control system architecture, and UV exposure limits for sensitive objects or materials.

-Installation Coordination and Pre-Opening Review
+Phase 6: Installation Coordination and Pre Opening Review

-We provide installation coordination support during the fit-out phase, reviewing contractor work against design specifications, flagging deviations, and ensuring interactive and digital systems are installed and commissioned correctly.
-We conduct a pre-opening review of the completed museum environment against the approved design and visitor experience brief before the museum opens to the public.
+We provide installation coordination support during the fit out phase, reviewing contractor work against design specifications, flagging deviations, and ensuring interactive and digital systems are installed and commissioned correctly.
+We conduct a pre opening review of the completed museum environment against the approved design and visitor experience brief before the museum opens to the public.

-Types of Museums and Exhibit Environments We Design
+Types of Museums and Exhibit Environments We Design in India and Worldwide

 • Children’s discovery museums and interactive science centres for young visitors aged 3 to 14

-• Science and technology museums featuring hands-on experiments, robotics, and STEM-focused interactive exhibits
+• Science and technology museums featuring hands on experiments, robotics, and STEM focused interactive exhibits

 • Heritage and cultural museums interpreting historical sites, civilisations, traditions, and artefacts